dp4846/meme_v1_bpl/readme.md

     - contains the main function used to analyse and simulate, including the cvPCA estimator and MEME estimator.

 - `data/`
-    - contains the scripts to generate files that one might keep on a separate drive or download directly instead of generating themselves.
-Within this folder is a text file 'data_dir' that has the full path to the directory, '/stringer_2019/' which contains all large data files including the original data from the Stringer 2019.
+    - contains large data files and the scripts for slower processing steps.
+In `stringer_2019` is the original data from the paper in the folder `orig_stringer2019_data`. `processed_data` is the processed data from the original data using scripts in this folder.

 - `figures/`
     - Has a folder for each figure in the paper (5) and within each are scripts that either generate figures or data.
 The data scripts have '_data' appended to them and take a non-neglibible amount of time to run and then save processed data or simulation results directly into the figure folder.
 The figure files have '_fig' appended to them and they read in this processed data to generate figures for the paper.
 The comments in these figure scripts indicate the panel being saved (e.g., Fig 2A).